raducarabat/watt/README.md

 - `auth-svc` (Rust + Axum) with its own Postgres database
 - `user-svc` (Rust + Axum) with its own Postgres database
 - `device-svc` (Rust + Axum) with its own Postgres database
+- `monitor-svc` (Rust + Axum) with its own Postgres database for hourly consumption aggregates
+- `device-simulator` (Rust worker) that publishes synthetic telemetry to RabbitMQ
 - Traefik acting as reverse proxy + API gateway + JWT forward auth
 - `web` (Next.js 16) for the dashboard/admin UI